Mi'kmaq: Mi'kmaq Missionary Society

-Mic-Mac hockey sticks
+Mi'kmaq hockey sticks

-The Miꞌkmaq practice of playing ice hockey appeared in recorded colonial histories from as early as the 18th century.
-Since the nineteenth century, the Miꞌkmaq were credited with inventing the ice hockey stick.
+The Mi'kmaq practice of playing ice hockey appeared in recorded colonial histories from as early as the 18th century.
+Since the nineteenth century, the Mi'kmaq were credited with inventing the ice hockey stick.
 The oldest known hockey stick was made between 1852 and 1856.
 Recently, it was sold for US$2.2 million.
-The stick was carved by Miꞌkmaq from Nova Scotia, who made it from hornbeam, also known as ironwood.
+The stick was carved by Mi'kmaq from Nova Scotia, who made it from hornbeam, also known as ironwood.

 In 1863, the Starr Manufacturing Company in Dartmouth, Nova Scotia, began to sell the Mic-Mac hockey sticks nationally and internationally.
 Hockey became a popular sport in Canada in the 1890s.
 Throughout the first decade of the 20th century, the Mic-Mac hockey stick was the best-selling hockey stick in Canada.
-By 1903, apart from farming, the principal occupation of the Miꞌkmaq on reserves throughout Nova Scotia, and particularly on the Shubenacadie, Indian Brook, and Millbrook Reserves, was producing the Mic-Mac hockey stick.
-The department of Indian Affairs for Nova Scotia noted in 1927 that the Miꞌkmaq remained the "experts" at making hockey sticks.
-The Miꞌkmaq continued to make hockey sticks until the 1930s, when the product was industrialized.
+By 1903, apart from farming, the principal occupation of the Mi'kmaq on reserves throughout Nova Scotia, and particularly on the Shubenacadie, Indian Brook, and Millbrook Reserves, was producing the Mic-Mac hockey stick.
+The department of Indian Affairs for Nova Scotia noted in 1927 that the Mi'kmaq remained the "experts" at making hockey sticks.
+The Mi'kmaq continued to make hockey sticks until the 1930s, when the product was industrialized.

-Gallery of images from the 19th century
+Gallery of 19th-century images

 20th and 21st centuries

-Jerry Lonecloud worked with historian and archivist Harry Piers to document the ethnography of the Miꞌkmaw people in the early 20th century.
-Lonecloud wrote the first Miꞌkmaw memoir, which his biographer entitled "Tracking Dr. Lonecloud: Showman to Legend Keeper".
-Historian Ruth Holmes Whitehead writes, "Ethnographer of the Micmac nation could rightly have been his epitaph, his final honour."
+Jerry Lonecloud worked with historian and archivist Harry Piers to document the ethnography of the Mi'kmaq people in the early 20th century.
+Lonecloud wrote the first Mi'kmaq memoir, which his biographer entitled "Tracking Dr. Lonecloud: Showman to Legend Keeper".
+Historian Ruth Holmes Whitehead writes, "Ethnographer of the Mi'kmaq nation could rightly have been his epitaph, his final honour."

 World Wars

-In 1914, over 150 Miꞌkmaw men signed up during World War I. During the First World War, thirty-four out of sixty-four male Miꞌkmaq from Lennox Island First Nation, Prince Edward Island enlisted in the armed forces, distinguishing themselves particularly in the Battle of Amiens.
-In 1939, over 250 Miꞌkmaq volunteered in World War II.
-(In 1950, over 60 Miꞌkmaq enlisted to serve in the Korean War.)
+Over 150 Mi'kmaq men signed up during World War I. During the First World War, thirty-four out of sixty-four male Mi'kmaq from Lennox Island First Nation, Prince Edward Island enlisted in the armed forces, distinguishing themselves particularly in the Battle of Amiens.
+In 1939, over 250 Mi'kmaq volunteered in World War II.
+(In 1950, over 60 Mi'kmaq enlisted to serve in the Korean War.)